SwissTPH/commcare-cases-dhis2-events/README.md

 #### User and system packages

-Login as `root` user and create a new user, disable login and install required packages:
+Login as `root` user and create a new user, disable remote login and install required system packages:

 ```
 # useradd -d /home/ccde -m ccde -s /bin/bash